Cheviot Faucets Review & Rating Updated: 07/14/2023

 1594 Kebet Way

 Port Coquitlam, BC V3C 5M5

 Cheviot Products, Inc. is a Canadian company that sells decorative plumbing products in Canada and the U.S. from its primary place of business near Vancouver, BC.

-Cheviot products are widely available online at decorative plumbing retailers, home furnishing stores and sites such as Amazon that host third-party sellers.
-We have not fond them at any brick and mortar plumbing supply or home improvement retailer.
+Cheviot faucets are widely available online at decorative plumbing retailers, home furnishing stores, and sites, such as Amazon, that host third-party sellers.

-It imports its products from at least eight countries including China, Columbia, Germany, Portugal, Singapore, Taiwan, Turkey, and Brazil.
+Cheviot Products imports from at least eight countries including China, Columbia, Germany, Portugal, Singapore, Taiwan, Turkey, and Brazil.
 None of its products are made in the U.S. or Canada.

-Its principal suppliers Cheviot's ware, other than faucets, over the past five years have been:
+Its principal suppliers of Cheviot's products, other than faucets, over the past five years have been: